Imagine That (film)

-Imagine That is a 2009 fantasy comedy film starring Eddie Murphy, directed by Karey Kirkpatrick, and written by Ed Solomon and Chris Matheson.
+Imagine That is a 2009 American fantasy comedy film starring Eddie Murphy, directed by Karey Kirkpatrick, and written by Ed Solomon and Chris Matheson.
 It centers on the relationship between a workaholic father (Murphy) and his daughter, Olivia (Yara Shahidi), whose imaginary world becomes the secret to her father's success.

-The film had its premiere at the Paramount Theater on the Paramount Studios Lot in Los Angeles, California, and was then widely released on June 12, 2009.
+The film had its premiere at the Paramount Theater on the Paramount Studios Lot in Los Angeles, California, and was then widely released on June 12, 2009, by Paramount Pictures.
+The film received mixed reviews from critics and was a box-office failure, grossing $23 million against a budget of $55 million.
 Murphy was nominated for a Golden Raspberry Award for Worst Actor for his work in the film.
-The film was a co-production between Paramount Pictures and Nickelodeon Movies.
-The film received mixed reviews from critics and was considered by analysts to be a box-office bomb, grossing $23 million against a budget of $55 million.

 Plot

 Evan Danielson is a successful financial advisor, who had been working at the same securities firm for eight years as their top account manager, until Johnny Whitefeather was hired as his rival.
 Whitefeather seems to have the whole company under a spell as he spiels his nonsensical idioms filled with Native American mumbo jumbo.
 The top executives seem more content with chanting Indian-style noises than listening to how they can make money through sound investments.

 When Evan discovers that his daughter, Olivia is able to tell the future within the financial world by using her "goo-gaa" comfort blanket and her imaginary friends (Queen Qwali and Princesses Kupida, Sopida and Mopida), he gains an invaluable upper hand at the office.
 During work, Olivia draws all over Evan's worksheets for a meeting.
 Outraged, Evan goes to the meeting and he shows off the paperwork and explains that ChemStar is sparkly, and Aerodyne and Yellowfin will get married, confusing his colleagues.
 Evan thinks he is about to be fired, but his boss informs him that all his predictions came through.
 The share price of ChemStar shot up, while Aerodyne and Yellowfin were preparing to merge.

 After only a few days with Olivia, Evan rediscovers his inner child, and has fun playing imaginary games with her.
 Whitefeather becomes suspicious and begins to search for his secret.
 When he learns that Evan was just playing with a wakalyapi blanket, Whitefeather pays six thousand dollars for one, ordering his son to tell him the future and keeping him up all night by making him drink cans of Red Bull.